CountZES: Counting via Zero-Shot Exemplar Selection: Experiments and Ablations

-\textbf{Datasets and Evaluation Metrics.} We evaluate our CountZES framework on diverse benchmarks including FSC-147~\cite{shi2022represent}, CARPK~\cite{hsieh2017drone}, PerSense-D~\cite{siddiqui2024persense}, and two medical cell-counting datasets namely, VGG~\cite{lempitsky2010learning} and MBM~\cite{paul2017count}.
+\textbf{Datasets and Evaluation Metrics.} We evaluate our CountZES on diverse benchmarks including FSC-147~\cite{ranjan2021learning}, CARPK~\cite{hsieh2017drone}, PerSense-D~\cite{siddiqui2025persense}, and two medical cell-counting datasets, VGG~\cite{lempitsky2010learning} and MBM~\cite{paul2017count}.
 FSC-147 dataset contains 6,135 paired images across 147 object classes.
-CARPK dataset provides a bird’s-eye view of 89,777 cars across 1,448 parking-lot images, serving as a standard benchmark for assessing cross-domain generalization.
+CARPK provides a bird’s-eye view of 89,777 cars across 1,448 parking-lot images, serving as a standard benchmark for assessing cross-domain generalization.
 The recently introduced PerSense-D dataset serves as a dense counting benchmark, comprising 717 images spanning 28 object categories, with an average of 53 target instances per image.
 The VGG dataset comprises 200 fluorescence microscopy images with simulated bacterial cells captured at varying focal depths.
 The MBM dataset includes 44 microscopic images containing 126 ± 33 nuclei per image, posing a challenging counting scenario due to high appearance variability.
-Following prior class-agnostic object counting works~\cite{qian2025t2icount, xu2023zero, zhu2024zero}, we employ mean absolute error (MAE) to measure counting accuracy and root mean square error (RMSE) to assess model robustness.
+Following prior ZOC works, we employ mean absolute error (MAE) to measure counting accuracy and root mean square error (RMSE) to assess model robustness.

 \textbf{Implementation Details.} CountZES employs CLIP~\cite{radford2021learning} for text–image alignment and GroundingDINO~\cite{liu2024grounding} for initial box proposals, with the detection threshold set to 0.15.
 SAM~\cite{kirillov2023segment} is used for mask generation leveraging point prompts across the SSES, GGES, and FRES modules.
-To demonstrate the model-agnostic nature of CountZES, we separately utilize CounTR~\cite{liu2022countr} and DSALVANet~\cite{he2024few} as pretrained off-the-shelf few-shot object counters.
-When the counter is pretrained on the same dataset as the one being evaluated, we denote this configuration as \textit{in-domain}.
-Under the training-free setting, CountZES employs counter pretrained on a dataset different from the one being tested.
-Specifically, when evaluating on FSC-147, we use a counter pretrained on CARPK, whereas for all remaining datasets, the counter pretrained on FSC-147 is employed.
+To demonstrate the model-agnostic nature of CountZES, we utilize CounTR~\cite{liu2022countr} and DSALVANet~\cite{he2024few} as pretrained off-the-shelf density estimators (DE).
+We distinguish between \textit{in-domain} and \textit{cross-domain} settings: in-domain uses a DE pretrained on the same dataset as evaluation, while cross-domain employs DE pretrained on a dataset different from the one being tested.
+CountZES is \textit{inference-only}, with all components, including pretrained backbones, kept frozen and no additional training or fine-tuning performed in any experimental setting.